vboxorcale/Professional-README-Generator/README.md

   ## License

-  This project is Licensed under the APACHE2.0 license.
+  This project is Licensed under the MIT license.

   ## Contributing